trinhshub/trinhshub.github.io/README.md

 [Thesis Project](https://trinhshub.github.io/Navigation-Systems-Disruptions/): Disruptions in the Navigation System

-[My First TRB Paper](https://trinhshub.github.io/EUC-Abstract/): Integrating Economic and Utility Concepts for a Comprehensive Bridge Valuation Model (Accepted for presentation in a Lectern Session at TRB 2020 Annual Meeting).
+[TRB Conference Paper](https://trinhshub.github.io/EUC-Abstract/): Integrating Economic and Utility Concepts for a Comprehensive Bridge Valuation Model (Accepted for presentation in a Lectern Session at TRB 2020 Annual Meeting).

 [Activities](https://trinhshub.github.io/Activities/): Professional and Not